-In soil, PCE concentrations ranged from non-detect to 40 milligrams per kilogram (mg/kg)-the maximum concentration was detected at NPC-MW4.
-Except for the results from NPC-MW4, no soil samples contained concentrations of PCE greater than the 375-6.8(a) Unrestricted Use Soil Cleanup Objectives.
-In groundwater, concentrations of PCE ranged from non-detect to 15,000 micrograms per liter ( $\mu$ g/L)-the maximum concentration was detected at NPC-MW5.
-Concentrations of PCE at NPC-MW-4, NPC-MW5 and NPC-MW6 exceeded the applicable Part 703.5 class GA groundwater standard for PCE of 5 $\mu$ g/L. The nature and extent of PCE in site groundwater is shown on Figure 4.
-TCE was also detected in site groundwater with a maximum concentration of 6.6 $\mu$ g/L at NPC-MW4.
+During the 2022 remedial investigation activites, the highest PCE concentration detected in groundwater was at monitoring well location, NPC-MW5 at a concentration of 1,500 micrograms per liter (μ g/L).
+During the site characterization in 2018, NPC-MW5 also had the highest detection of PCE.
+However, the concentration detected during the site characterization was significantly higher at a concentration of 15,000 μ g/L. The chlorinated solvent plume (exceeding the Part 703.5 class GA groundwater standard for PCE of 5 μ g/L) extends from just northwest of the New Process Cleaners building to just north of the Cayadutta Creek and the longitudinal extent of the plume is estimated to be approximately 250 feet.
+The nature and extent of PCE in site groundwater is shown on Figure 5.
+TCE was also detected in site groundwater with a maximum concentration of 60 μ g/L at NPC-MW4.
 Based on localized groundwater flow from the synoptic rounds, the monitoring wells that contain TCE and cis-1,2-dichloroethene (cis-1,2-DCE) are downgradient of the area of highest concentration, suggesting some downgradient degradation of PCE may be potentially occurring.

-In addition, 1,4-dioxane and PFAS were found in groundwater of the western portion of the site at low levels.
-1,4-Dioxane was detected at a maximum concentration of 0.34 $\mu$ g/L, which is below the 1 $\mu$ g/L screening level.
-Perfluorooctanoic acid (PFOA) was detected at a maximum concentration of 9.6 nanograms per liter (ng/L), which is below the 10 ng/L screening level; perfluorooctane sulfonic acid (PFOS) was detected at a maximum of 15 ng/L, which slightly exceeds the 10 ng/L screening level.
-There are several possible explanations for the presence of PFAS including leaching of historic fill or potential historical use of clothing waterproofing.
-1,4-Dioxane is likely related to the usage of detergents during dry cleaning activities.
+In addition, PFAS was found in groundwater in the background monitoring well, NPC-MW7, on the New Process Cleaners Site, and downgradient on the adjacent commercial property (Figure 8).
+The highest concentrations were detected in the background well.
+Perfluorooctanoic acid (PFOA) was detected at a concentration of 110 nanograms per liter (ng/L), which is above the 6.7 ng/L Part 703.5 class GA groundwater standard; perfluorooctane sulfonic acid (PFOS) was detected at concentration of 24 ng/L, which exceeds the 2.7 ng/L Part 703.5 class GA groundwater standard.
+There are several possible explanations for the presence of PFAS including leaching of historic fill, potential historical use of clothing waterproofing, or other potential offsite sources.

-Concentrations of polycyclic aromatic hydrocarbons (PAHs), and elevated concentrations of arsenic, barium, copper, lead, iron, mercury, and zinc were detected at soil sampling locations in close proximity to the adjacent commercial property.
+Concentrations of polycyclic aromatic hydrocarbons (PAHs), and elevated concentrations of arsenic, barium, copper, lead, iron, mercury, and zinc were detected at soil sampling locations in close proximity to the adjacent commercial property during the 2018 site characterization.
 These same compounds were either not observed or were observed in lower concentrations at soil sampling locations further upgradient from the adjacent commercial property.
 Based on the known site history of both the New Process Cleaners site and the adjacent commercial property, the Site Characterization Report concluded that this contamination is attributed to the presence of historic fill and the property and/or the former car maintenance activities occurring on the adjacent commercial property in close proximity to the New Process Cleaners building.
+Similar findings were identified during the 2022 remedial investigation.
+Low level PCB exceedances of the unrestricted use soil cleanup objectives were also detected in one surface soil sample located on the adjacent commercial property, as well (Figure 6).